Dan Buckner: Calgary Stampeders

-Arizona Rattlers
+Arizona Rattlers (first stint)

-On July 8, 2015, Buckner was assigned to the Arizona Rattlers of the Arena Football League.
+On July 8, 2015, two weeks after being cut by the Stampeders, Buckner was signed by the Arizona Rattlers of the Arena Football League.
+He played 5 games with Arizona in the 2015 season catching 26 receptions for 304 yards and 3 TDS.

 Los Angeles KISS

 On April 14, 2016, Buckner was assigned to the Los Angeles KISS.
 On May 24, 2016, Buckner was placed on recallable reassignment.
+He had only 1 reception with the KISS.

-Arizona Rattlers
+Arizona Rattlers (second stint)

-On June 6, 2016, Buckner was assigned to the Rattlers.
+On June 6, 2016, Buckner returned to the Rattlers where he played primarily on defense and helped them to make it to ArenaBowl XXIX.